remievraere/BJTU-GDI/README.md

 Sometimes you can find a power, which allows you to throw projectile with enter and kill enemies.
 Otherwise, you'll have to dodge them.
 But use this power precautiously, while this power is really strong (one shot enemies), you only have 3 ammo.

-Care, the level is set with a lot of traps which make the game harder than ever.
+Warning, the level is set with a lot of traps which make the game harder than ever.

 ## Gameworld